-i.
+iii.
+Program Year 2013.

+MDES will continue to subgrant SCSEP authorized positions to the Area Agencies on Aging headquartered in the WIAs in PY13.
+The state grantee will continue the training begun in CY13 and will conduct analysis of past performance and spending patterns to evaluate the effect of the prior year's training.
+This evaluation will allow MDES to make decisions as to whether there is a more efficient and effective way to run the State program.

+iv.
 Program Year 2014.

-MDES will continue to subgrant SCSEP authorized positions to the Area Agencies on Aging headquartered in the WIAs in PY14.
-The state grantee will continue the training begun in prior program years and will conduct analysis of past performance and spending patterns to evaluate the effect of the prior year's training.
 Based on the State Policy on Performance and the prior year's evaluation, the state grantee may develop a plan to assist Area Agencies on Aging that are chronically underperforming through technical assistance, corrective action plans, or sanctions.

-ii.
-Program Year 2015.

-MDES will evaluate results from PY14 to determine success technical assistance, corrective action plans, or sanctions.
 We will also work to align Area Agencies on Aging more closely to the LWIAs, and may reassign funding or slots to achieve greater coordination and economy of scale.
 The LWIAs are the leaders in workforce training development and SCSEP is a workforce development program for seniors.
-Alignment of SCSEP with the iii.
-Program Year 2016.

-Workforce Investment Area staff would create a connection between aging and workforce development, with the goal of improving SCSEP performance.
+Alignment of SCSEP with the Workforce Investment Area staff would create a connection between aging and workforce development, with the goal of improving SCSEP performance.